-The Information Security Officer (ISO) is part of University Information Management (which in turn is part of Strategy & Policy) and functions on a strategic and tactical level.
+The Information Security Officer (ISO) is part of University Information Management and functions on a strategic and tactical level.
 The ISO, together with the Head of Information Management, advises the Executive Board.
 It formulates the information security policy and assists in a correct translation to institutional components.
 In addition, the ISO monitors the uniform compliance with the policy and reports on gaps, inconsistencies and shortcomings.

 The IT Security Manager is part of LISA and plays an important role in translating the strategy and policies into tactical (and operational) plans.
 He does this in consultation with the Information Security Officer.